 Definitively yes.
-It doesn’t matter if you connect t an SMTP using this addon or a third party SMTP plugin, usually your emails get a better score and less prone to be marked as spam.
+It doesn’t matter if you connect t an SMTP using this addon or a third-party SMTP plugin, usually, your emails get a better score and are less prone to be marked as spam.

 With my hosting package I have an email service and so an SMTP.
 Can I use it?

 Absolutely, that’s a very good choice.
-We suggest to create a mailbox dedicated to your blog (for example firstname.lastname@example.org or email@example.com) and use that account to send out emails from your blog.
-You can even monitor that mailbox to check for incoming error messages (the so called DSN messages).
+We suggest creating a mailbox dedicated to your blog (for example firstname.lastname@example.org or email@example.com) and using that account to send out emails from your blog.
+You can even monitor that mailbox to check for incoming error messages (the so-called DSN messages).